4 Essential Fire Pit Options For Your Custom HomeDecember 21, 2021

 Also, consider how much maintenance you want to do on the fire pit.
 If you’re not cooking food regularly and don’t want to spend much time on maintenance, a wood-burning fire pit, grill, or fireplace wouldn’t be the best fit as it is more high maintenance than other fuel types.

 3. Consider the Material of Your Fire Pit

 The material of your fire pit may be limited by the type of fuel it uses.
 Generally, a fire pit can be made of stone, brick, or metal.
 In some cases, especially propane-fueled, above-ground fire pits, the material of the exterior casing can vary.
-The material, style, and overall design are worth considering, especially given that fire pits as part of outdoor dining spaces are one of the hot housing trends.
+The material, style, and overall design are worth considering, especially given that fire pits as part of outdoor dining spaces are one of the hot home design trends.

 4. Think About the Style and Size of Your Fire Pit